Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: Experiments and results

-We consider temperature data collected from 37 distributed weather stations in Brittany during January 2014 \cite{giraultStationaryGraphSignals2015}.
-Following \cite{fabila-carrascoPEG2022}, the weather stations are modelled as a weighted, undirected graph where the edges are the pairwise Euclidean distances between stations computed through a Gaussian kernel, encoding the spatial distribution.
-We conduct the analysis on an ensemble of temperature readings at 4:00 (night) and 14:00 (day) over 31 days.
-We compute SampEn$_{G}$ as a function of tolerance $r$, and report the mean and standard deviation across the 31 observations.
+We considered temperature data collected from 37 distributed weather stations in Brittany during January 2014 \cite{giraultStationaryGraphSignals2015}.
+Following \cite{fabila-carrascoPEG2022}, the weather stations were modelled as a weighted, undirected graph where the edges are the pairwise Euclidean distances between stations computed through a Gaussian kernel, encoding the spatial distribution as: